 We use the Principles as a risk management framework to assess new suppliers.
 They are also used as an integral part of our supplier evaluation, due diligence, request for information, request for proposal, pre-qualification, selection, and approval processes.

-Copies of our Supplier Principles are available in UK English, US English, Latin American Spanish, Arabic and Swedish.
+A copy of our new Supplier Principles is available in UK English with updated US English, Latin American Spanish, Arabic and Swedish to follow shortly.

 In addition we also have four Responsible Trading Principles.

 Supplier due diligence

 Our procurement teams assess suppliers on a range of ethical, labour, safety, human rights and environmental standards during the selection process and as part of our ongoing assurance activities.

 For major suppliers, we conduct an extensive due diligence process, including site visits if needed and supplier self-assessments, to ensure standards are consistent with our expectations.
 If we identify any potential concerns, we carry out additional screening before we can proceed.

 During 2020, we undertook supply chain assurance activity to assess compliance with our Supplier Principles and the UK Modern Slavery Act.
 Our assessments covered 20% of global spend.
 14 low-level risks were identified and resolved.
 We also continued to collaborate with suppliers during these unprecedented times to facilitate best practice sharing and champion the sustainability agenda.